 Thus, if you don’t get page visits every day to the pages you’ve placed the Pinterest tag, the last 24 hour count might be 0 for some days.
 You can still confirm the last time the event code fired in the far right column.

 An optional addition to the base code is our recently improved feature Enhanced Match: an additional hashed email parameter you can add to your Pinterest Tag that matches conversion data with the responsible Pinterest user.
 This way you send hashed emails to Pinterest to match site events when a cookie is not present.
-You'll be able to accurately see more conversions in Ads Manager reporting as a result.
+You can accurately see more conversions in Ads Manager reporting as a result.
 New cookie-based features will supplement the cookie-less capabilities of Enhanced Match.

-For the sake of privacy, emails are hashed and deleted within 24 hours.
+For privacy, emails are hashed and deleted within 24 hours.

 Additional Visibility Features